Young Adult Fantasy

 Elizabeth Gabel holds a degree in English Literature with a minor in Journalism from the University of New Mexico.
 Drawn to storytelling from an early age, she began writing in first grade and later published as a journalist at nineteen.

 Fascinated by the whimsical and widely documented myths of ancient Ireland, Gabel spent years scouring old bookstores for stories lost by time.
-Those old legends, along with her love of history, fantasy, and science fiction, overflowed onto the blank pages of her imagination and continue to shape the stories she tells today.
+Those old legends, along with her love of history, fantasy, and science fiction, found their way onto the blank pages of her imagination and continue to shape the stories she tells today.

 Connect with the Author